CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab09.md

     ![](../Images/l8t1p8.png)

-     > **Note**: Reducing the TPM helps avoid over-using the quota available in the subscription you are using.
+     > **Note**: Reducing the TPM helps avoid overusing the quota available in the subscription you are using.
 50,000 TPM should be sufficient for the data used in this exercise.
-If your available quota is lower than this, you will be able to complete the exercise but you may experience errors if the rate limit is exceeded.
+If your available quota is lower than this, you will be able to complete the exercise, but you may experience errors if the rate limit is exceeded.

 1. When your project is created, the **Agents playground** will be opened automatically.

     ![](../Images/l9t1p2.png)

-1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this:
+1. In the navigation pane on the left, select **Overview** to see the main page for your project, which looks like this:

     ![](../Images/l9t1p3.png)

-1. Click the **Copy Azure AI Foundry project endpoint** icon to copy the value, then save it in a notepad, you’ll need it later to connect your client application to the project.
+1. Click the **Copy Azure AI Foundry project endpoint** icon to copy the value, then save it in a notepad.
+You’ll need it later to connect your client application to the project.

     ![](../Images/l9t1p4.png)